Jama-analyst/Business-Insight-360/README.md

 ## Company's Background
 AtliQ Hardware is a hardware retail company, which offers a range of products such as PCs, mouse, printers.
 It has become the fast-growing company in electronic goods market.
 Even though they grew substantially in the last few years, they had a bitter experience in Latin America.
 They set up their business there, but faced a huge loss and this happened because decisions were made based on some survey they conducted and on their intuition.
 In their new Strategy meeting, one of their top items was to onboard data analytics in the company and to make data driven decision.
+- Retailers
+- Direct
+- Distributors

 ## Problem Statement
 They heavily relied on Excel Files for Data Analytics.
 Excel Files are hard to consume and not effective in generating insights.
 Also due to the lack of effective analytics the company faces a major loss in Latin American.
 Senior Executives of the company have decided to invest in a data analytics project and have assigned a team for this task, to onboard data analytics and to bring transparency into their data, so that they can make correct decisions.
 One of the challenges they are facing is their competitors, which is DELL that is growing, and has a huge data analytics team, which does all kind of analytics on customers demographics, their consumption patterns and so forth.
 To face that competition AtliQ had to do these, they had no other possibility.

+Recently the company has faced a unforeseen loss by opening store in America based on the surveys, intuition and some excel analysis and also the company’s competitors has handful of analytics team to perform analysis and make data driven decision.
+So, the AltiQ hardware has no other option other than building their analytics team for data driven insights and decisions in the future to survive better in the industry.

 ## Solution
 Sales Director of the AltiQ hardware, decided to build a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.
 So, he hired a team of Data Experties to complete this task.